AtmaHou/atma/readme.txt

 A proxy class & proxy check tool written by me & jinpeng.
 I rewrite Jinpeng's code to enable the proxy to crawl ssl-website.
 This proxy is proved to be stable.

+./AcoraMatcher.py
+A multi-keyword match tool base on the package acora.
+It use index method to speed up the process.
+When you need to match a lot of pre-defined keyword in a long text, it will be a great help.